BOOK YOUR TICKETS HERE!

 Childbirth Education Association would like to thank the Department of Justice for a Community Benefit Fund grant that has enabled our organisation to purchase much needed resources and equipment for our library and education programs.
 We now have new books on the library shelf and an iPad to help our Librarian catalogue our collection - take a look at the booklist and find out more about how to borrow these fantastic titles.
 That’s not all, this round of CBF funding has assisted our organisation to purchase many other resources for our programs.

 Our Birth Preparation participants are now able to learn the Rebozo techniques with our new rebozo shawls.
 The rebozo is a traditional Mexican shawl and also a technique originally used by Mexican midwives from the Yucatan Peninsula.
-Presently known here in Australia as Rebozo sifting or jiggling, the Rebozo is a versatile tool for relaxation and pain relief throughout pregnancy, and between contractions during early and early active labour.
+Presently known here in Australia as Rebozo sifting or jiggling, the Rebozo is a versatile tool for relaxation and pain relief throughout pregnancy, and labour.
 With the assistance of a birth support person or Doula, simple and effective techniques can help with relaxing tight ligaments and optimal positioning for baby.
 If you want to find out more, join one of our Birth Preparation classes or borrow the DVD “Reviving the Rebozo” from our library.
 Take a look at the trailer for “Reviving the Rebozo” here.

 CEA is proud to present a Birthtalk seminar and healing circles for parents and expecting parents.

 Scared of Birth?
 Bring your hopes and fears: mythbusting, truth telling and how it can be different to what you think.
 Saturday 2nd August, 9am to 12pm at Barbara James House.
 This is a free event – limited seats available so please be sure to book a place.
 Book Now